 © 2021 – Propelle Pty Ltd

 Ever been sick of all company emails and the ensuing ‘reply-all’ responses?
-Feel like your worksforce isn’t on the same page about the direction of the organisation?
+Feel like your workforce isn’t on the same page about the direction of the organisation?
 Don’t have a single source of truth for content within the company?
-These are all common issues that can lead you to thinking about an intranet.
+These are all common issues that can lead you to thinking about an intranet solution.

 Imagine a single view of you company, available anywhere from any device.
 You will be able to ensure everyone in the company has access to all working and published documents, latest news and announcements, videos from the CEO, staff directory and org chart, calendar of events, electronic forms with workflows for approvals.
 This is just the homepage, then you have all the tools at a department or functional level.
 While this is easy to achieve from the technical standpoint, for an intranet to be successful you need to ask these 5 questions first.

 An intranet is going to be a web portal, running in a web browser.
 So this gives you almost unlimited ways to build it.
 You could build something from scratch or using a website tool like WordPress.
 Then you have intranet tools like Unily or GreenOrbit, a software as a service (SaaS) product.
 Pre-built with a set of features you can turn on as required, and customise to match your brand or similar.

 The final option is to leverage some of the tools you already own or are considering, like Microsoft Office 365.
 O365 comes with SharePoint Online, which is a long time intranet tool of choice for companies of any size.
 SharePoint will integrate with your existing logins, email, and security management tools.
 It is also customisable, so you can make it look and function as you want.
 There is a pretty compelling case to go with SharePoint as there are no extra costs when you have a Office 365 licence.